 My dog, Caddie, took a nap, and I thought she had a good idea.
 I made a pillow out of my pack and simply enjoyed the time to myself, the sunshine, and the view.
 This is solitude, not loneliness.

 I finished the hike having even more amazing views.
-I got back to camp, ate my dinner, and got ready for bed.
+And when I got back to camp, ate my dinner, and got ready for bed.
 The deep blue sky turned to a blanket of stars.
 I crawled into my sleeping bag, read my book, and was out way before midnight.
 But I wouldn’t have had it any other way.